All Articles

 support@pop-os:~$

-Additionally, if bios_grub is listed under flags, the system is installed in legacy BIOS mode.
+Additionally, if esp is not listed under flags for the Boot Partition, the system is installed in legacy BIOS mode.

 EFI Boot - Pop!_OS (systemd-boot)